+Next, we mention about the critical moment where the BEC is formed in our analysis.
+We first analyze the effective potential in no BEC situation, then we obtain the particle density from that.
+Then, from its representation, we find that if we decrease the acceleration fixing the particle density to a constant, either the particle's chemical potential or the value of the zero-mode of the field should grow.

+In our analysis, we begin with the highly accelerating situation.
+Thus, there is no BEC, therefore the value of the zero-mode should be zero at this time, where its value means the expectation value of the BEC state.
+Then, we gradually decrease the acceleration keeping the particle density to a constant.
+Thus, the chemical potential grows.
+However, we find that there is an upper bound for the value of the chemical potential.
+Thus, when the chemical potential reaches the upper bound, and if we further decrease the acceleration keeping the particle density to constant, the value of the zero-mode should begin to grow.

+Thus, the moment that the chemical potential reaches the upper bound is the critical moment for the appearance of our BEC.

-The situation where our analysis is actually performed is just before the Bose-Einstein condensation state starts to occur.
-To be more specific, our calculation to obtain the critical acceleration is performed in the situation that the absolute value of the zero-mode and the chemical potential are put to zero and the upper bound value respectively in the equation of the particle density as the critical moment mentioned above.
-Then the acceleration obtained from that equation is the critical acceleration.
+The situation where our analysis is performed is the time just before the BEC is formed.
+More specifically, our analysis is performed in the situation that the values of the zero-mode is put to zero and the chemical potential is put to the upper bound.
+Then, we can obtain the critical acceleration from that.